Getting your book published is a challenge in itself. And finding a reader base is often even harder.

 The reality is, the merits of your book alone often aren't enough to generate the sales you want.
 Getting into podcasting, whether as a guest or starting your own, allows you to create marketing content that lives outside your book, increasing your exposure and reach.

 Podcasting has transitioned from the fringes of the media landscape to become a staple of the mainstream.
 Any authors aspiring to build their brand and generate more sales should take note.
-Create your profile on MatchMaker.fm for free, and book your first podcast guest appearance today.
+Create your profile on MatchMaker.fm and book your first podcast guest appearance today.

 For more on how to create a guest profile that stands out from the crowd, check out this article.